 films and filmmakers with roots in the north and we are very happy to show all these fantastic productions.
 A selection of the films also compete for the festival’s annual film scholarship Storspoven of SEK 25,000.
 This year’s competition films will also be available to watch on drakenfilm.se from Friday 26 November at 8 pm until the festival’s closing day, Sunday 28 November.

 Every year Umeå European Film Festival together with Film i Västerbotten hand out the scholarship Storspoven.
 It’s awarded to the best film in the festival section Northern perspectives.
-The competing films are nominated by the festival and the winner is then selected by a jury.

 This year’s jury: